The 3 Core Home Warranty Plan Types

 What's the best home warranty option for a first-time homebuyer?

 First-time buyers should strongly consider a comprehensive plan, especially when purchasing a home that's 10 or more years old.
 The unknown repair history of a resale home makes broad coverage valuable as a financial safety net.
-Look for providers with low service fees, no home inspection requirements, and strong HVAC coverage limits since heating and cooling failures are among the most expensive repairs a new homeowner can face.
+Look for providers with reasonable service fees, no home inspection requirements, and strong HVAC coverage limits since heating and cooling failures are among the most expensive repairs a new homeowner can face.

 When does self-insuring make more sense than buying a home warranty?

 Self-insuring is typically the smarter move when your home is newer (under 10 years old), your systems and appliances are still under manufacturer or builder warranties, or you have a healthy emergency fund of $5,000 or more already set aside.
-If your annual repair history is low and you're disciplined about saving, bypassing a $600/year warranty premium and its service fees can save you money over time.
+If your annual repair history is low and you're disciplined about saving, bypassing a $700+ warranty premium and its service fees can save you money over time.
 However, for homes with aging systems or unpredictable repair histories, the financial predictability of a warranty is hard to beat.